RLabNYC/Rlab_FaceTracking_fuse/README.md

    - **Here is a simplified list of the setup:**
      - Make sure the blendshapes are named correctly.
      - Enable face tracking in the Defaultengine.ini file.
-     - Create and apply the data asset
+     - Create and apply the data asset.
-     - Create a sessionAR function in the level blueprint
+     - Create a sessionAR function in the level blueprint.

      - Create an animation blueprint that connects livelink node and set the name to “iPhoneXFaceAR” exactly.
        - Right click in the content browser in an empty space > go to “Animation” > select “Animation blueprint” > Under parent class Select “anim instance” > Under target skeleton select the name of your imported fbx file > click “ok” and rename it and make sure you know where it is.